 Policy issuance date and tax benefit

-The premium (including GST) that you pay for term insurance is eligible for deduction under Section 80C under old tax regime thereby saving tax: How to plan tax deductions for salaried income?.
+The premium (including GST) that you pay for term insurance is eligible for deduction under Section 80C under the old tax regime thereby saving tax: How to plan tax deductions for salaried income?.
 If the premium is ₹15,000 with GST per year, you save around ₹4,500/year in taxes at the 30% tax bracket.

 If you are buying the policy near the end of the financial year (FY) in March keep in mind that:

-- under normal circumstances, the date you paid the first premium will be considered for determining the FY for tax deduction
+- under normal circumstances, the date you paid the first premium will be considered for determining the FY for a tax deduction

-- if there is a premium increase after the medical test, then the day you accept the higher premium (which might take a few weeks if it is LIC), then that day will be considered for determining FY for tax purpose
+- if there is a premium increase after the medical test, then the day you accept the higher premium (which might take a few weeks if it is LIC), then that day will be considered for determining FY for tax purposes

 Insurance for the spouse without income